Surge77/DSA_Implement-InsideOut/docs/heaps.md

 This new root might break the min-heap property: it could be larger than its children.

 Goal: Move it down to its correct spot so every parent is less than or equal to its children.

+### What does `Heapify` method do?

+Heapify takes any list of numbers and rearranges them so that they follow the rules of a max-heap—meaning every parent is bigger than its children.

+After heapify, the biggest number will be at the top (root), and every subtree will also be a heap.
+It turns a random list into a heap in one efficient process, not by inserting one at a time.